Aditya-dom/arawn_/src/content/posts/Shrink/index.md

 ---
-title: Shrinkage Estimators:- Shrinking statistical estimates
+title: Shrinkage Estimators:- How Shrinkage Estimators Enhance Predictive Accuracy?
 published: 2024-10-01
 description: Shrinkage estimators improve accuracy by pulling extreme estimates closer to the average, especially when data is noisy or limited.
 This helps make predictions more stable and prevents overfitting.
 image: "./cover_shrink.webp"